githubawn/CleanX/README.md

 - Settings button in the left nav (🚫 icon) opens the modal for edits.

 ### Usage
-1) Userscript: install `CleanX-user.js` in your userscript manager.
+1) Userscript: download `CleanX.user.js` from Releases (or use `CleanX-user.js` in this repo) and install it in your userscript manager (Tampermonkey/Greasemonkey).
-2) Chrome extension: load `extension/` as an unpacked extension in `chrome://extensions` (Developer Mode).
+2) Chrome extension: download `CleanX-extension.zip` from Releases and load as an unpacked extension in `chrome://extensions` (Developer Mode), or load the `extension/` folder directly.
 3) Open X/Twitter and click the 🚫 CleanX button under Profile in the left nav.
 4) Add countries/regions/languages; toggle block vs highlight and region-only highlight.
 5) Reload to apply; use Export DB for debugging or backup.